crate/cratedb-toolkit/cratedb_toolkit/cfr/README.md

 ## OCI

-If you don't want or can't install the program, you can also use its OCI container image, for example on Docker, Postman, or Kubernetes.
+If you don't want or can't install the program, you can also use its OCI container image, for example on Docker, Postman, Kubernetes, and friends.

 Optionally, start a CrateDB single-node instance for testing purposes.
 ```shell